 I’m walking-dead-haunting-live and there seems nothing left to do but write about my trauma.

-But she does not dwell on this.
+But they do not dwell on this.
 Bigger issues are at play.
 Colonisation, gender politics, sexuality, culture, country and history.
-She writes about family, community and truth-telling.
+Van Neervan writes about family, community and truth-telling.
 It’s angry.
 But it is also very sad and touching and hopeful.
-Ellen doesn’t indulge in the darkness, despite temptation, instead she reaches for honour, courage and healing.
+Ellen doesn’t indulge in the darkness, despite temptation, instead they reaches for honour, courage and healing.

-Many of her poems are like mini stories.
+Many of their poems are like mini stories.
 They’re fluid and supple and glide across your mind.
-Her words pull you up short, then carry you forward.
-She confronts with one hand and smooths with the other.
+Ellen’s words pull you up short, then carry you forward.
+They confront with one hand and smooth with the other.
 Sometimes.

 I wish I had a way with words like Van Neerven does, so that I could fully express my appreciation.
 Perhaps the best I can do is to tell you that Throat is a keeper; it will have a permanent home on my rather scant poetry shelf, next to Alison Whittaker’s Blakwork.
 And I will make the time to research all of the notes at the end, revealing Ellen’s inspirations and further reading list suggestions.
 I only do this when I’ve been moved to dig deeper, to understand more fully the author’s intent and point of view.

-Van Neerven is conscious of her place in her community, and she wears her politics on her sleeve.
+Van Neerven is conscious of her place in her community, and they wears their politics on their sleeve.
 But this collection is also very personal, an example of an artist exposing their vulnerability to find a universal truth.

 Epigraph: Patience Agbabi | Serious Pepper

 no-one’s friend | until they find themselves hurting | in the back of the throat

 Patience Agbabi is a spoken word poet from the UK.
 She describes herself as being ‘bicultural and bisexual’ and she uses her poetry to tackle issues of race and gender identity.